Nils204/Cyclistic-capstone-project/README.md

 ## **1.The Scenario:**
 "I am working as a junior data analyst in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, the team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations."

+## **About the Company**
+In 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet of 5,824 bicycles that are geo-tracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.

 ## **Deliverables:**
 * 1.A clear statement of the business task
 * 2.A description of all data sources used